FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 very suitable landbank at Askeaton.
 He had had a number of meetings with Shannon

 Development in this regard.
-He added that the landbank in question had been vacant for--- 19
+He added that the landbank in question had been vacant for
+---
+19

 half a century.
 He stated that while he welcomed all of the new developments in the city